elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In many situations, especially on mobile devices, the browser does not fire the unload, beforeunload, or pagehide events.
 For example, these events do not fire in the following situations.
 The user loads the page and interacts with it.
-When they get finished, they switch to a different app instead of closing the tab.
+When they complete, they switch to a different app instead of closing the tab.
 Later, they close the browser app using the phone's app manager.
 Additionally, the unload event is incompatible with modern browsers' back/forward cache (bfcache).
 Using the unload event in conjunction with the sendBeacon method is not recommended.
     </div>
   </div>
 </details>